oicr-gsi/bam-qc-metrics/metrics.md

 The `mismatched bases` field may not be consistent with the mismatch-by-cycle fields for each read.

-The former is derived from `samtools stats`; the latter from CIGAR strings.
-The CIGAR operation M for 'alignment match' may represent a sequence match or mismatch.
-So, the CIGAR string does not necessarily record all mismatches.
-In the event of inconsistency, `mismatched bases` should be taken as correct.
+The former is derived from `samtools stats SN`; the latter from `samtools stats MPC` with a given alignment reference.

+Note also that `samtools stats MPC` reports a number of cycles 1 greater than the actual number in the BAM file.
+For example, a 101-base read will have an entry for cycle 102 with zero mismatches.
+This value is retained in JSON output for consistency with the samtools results.